hyp3rd/hypercache/README.md

 HyperCache is a **thread-safe** **high-performance** cache implementation in Go that supports multiple backends with the expiration and eviction of items supporting custom algorithms alongside the defaults.
 It can be used as a standalone cache or as a cache middleware for a service.
 It can implement a [service interface](./service.go) to intercept cache methods and decorate em with middleware (default or custom).
 It is optimized for performance and flexibility allowing to specify the expiration and eviction intervals, provide and register new eviction algorithms, stats collectors, middleware(s).
-It ships with a default [historigram stats collector](./stats/statscollector.go) and several eviction algorithms, but you can develop and register your own as long as it implements the [EvictionAlgorithm interface](./eviction/eviction.go).:
+It ships with a default [historigram stats collector](./stats/statscollector.go) and several eviction algorithms, but you can develop and register your own as long as it implements the [Eviction Algorithm interface](./eviction/eviction.go).:

 - [Recently Used (LRU) eviction algorithm](./eviction/lru.go)
 - [The Least Frequently Used (LFU) algorithm](./eviction/lfu.go)